operator-framework/operator-sdk/doc/test-framework/scorecard.md

 #### CRs Have At Least 1 Example

-This test checks that the CSV has an [`alm-examples` section][alm-examples] for each CR provided by the `--cr-manifest` flag in its metadatas' annotations.
+This test checks that the CSV has an [`alm-examples` section][alm-examples] for each CR provided by the `--cr-manifest` flag in its metadata's annotations.
 This test has a maximum score equal to the number of CRs provided via the `--cr-manifest` flag.

 #### Spec Fields With Descriptors